chanyoonzhu/leetcode-python/index.md

 - If using dfs, has to decide which to use: in-order traversal (aka. dfs), post-order traversal (549,1740), and pre-order traversal (298, search tree).
 Time complexity is O(n): every node is visited once.
 Space complexity is O(n) in worst case and O(log(n)) in average case: The extra space comes from implicit stack space due to recursion.
 For a skewed binary tree, the recursion could go up to n levels deep.
 If using bfs, usually uses a FIFO queue to store nodes to be visited.
 - Problems:
-    - pre-order: 297-Serialize and Deserialize Binary Tree; 1008-Construct Binary Search Tree from Preorder Traversal
+    - pre-order: 297-Serialize and Deserialize Binary Tree; 449.
+Serialize and Deserialize BST; 1008-Construct Binary Search Tree from Preorder Traversal
     - in-order traversal: 426-Convert Binary Search Tree to Sorted Doubly Linked List
     - traversal combinations: 105-Construct Binary Tree from Preorder and Inorder Traversal; 106-Construct Binary Tree from Inorder and Postorder Traversal; 889-Construct Binary Tree from Preorder and Postorder Traversal
     - BST Problems: 1008-Construct Binary Search Tree from Preorder Traversal